func4plus1/lmiad/README.md

 > At the base of scientific research lies the notion that an experimental outcome is a random variable, and that appropriate statistical machinery must be employed to estimate the properties of its distribution...
 Since abundant sampling of observations might be prohibitive due to resource constraints, the role of statistical uncertainties accompanying the measurement becomes vital to interpret the result.

-### Philosophy and the Practice of Machine Learning
+### Philosophy and the Practice of Bayesian Statistics

 > Bayesian statistics or “inverse probability”—starting with a prior distribution, getting data, and moving to the posterior distribution—is associated with an inductive approach of learning about the general from particulars.